Princeps-1/Misconfiguration/README.md

-# Misconfiguration
+# Overview

-I will be remediating common Azure vulnerabilities using Defender for Cloud.
+This project will demonstrate the creation, misconfiguration and remdiation of an enterprise environment within Azure.

+## Objectives

+- Enforce secure encryption protocols
+- Implement and adhere to the principle of least privilege
+- Harden the environment in alignment with best security practices

+## Tools Used

+- Azure AD
+- Azure Monitor
+- Log Analytics
+- Microsoft Defender for Cloud
+- Key Vaults

-## Creating the risk
+## Creating the risk - Misconfiguration

 I took my two storage accounts and intentionally lowered the security posture of both of them to start this task.
 1. I created a Security Admin role that was assigned to a guest user.
 This gave them the ability to full manage both storage accounts - I am not adhering to principle of least privilege.